 Serum Total Testosterone

 In addition to hormone tests, the patient with severe abnormalities ( sperm concentration less that 5 million per milliliter or cc) should have a chromosome analysis (or Karyotype ) since 5% of these patients have an easily detectible genetic abnormality.
-A cystic fibrosis carrier screen should also be considered since cytic fibrosis mutations are more common in patients with low sperm counts.
+Unfortunately, a chromosome analysis is a very expensive test so many patients decline this if unsure of insurance coverage.
+A cystic fibrosis carrier screen should also be done if there is a zero sperm count since cystic fibrosis mutations are more common in patients with no sperm in the ejaculate.